kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/01_sets.lean.md

 def s := setOf aNatProp   -- abstract from prop to set
 #check 1 ∈ s              -- gain set language and notations
+#check (s 1)              -- this "works" but is unpreferred

-def t : Nat → Prop := s   -- strips set abstraction
+def t : Nat → Prop := s   -- t defined as s stripped setness
 ```

+Good to know Lean details.

+- Define a set, s, by applying setOf to a predicate: α → Prop
+- Beyond α → Prop, being a set brings operations and notations
+- Check membership of object a in set s using a ∈ s, not (s a)

-The real advantage of the ability to strip set abstractions to
+The real advantage, in Lean, of representing sets as predicates
+is that it confers the ability to strip set theory abstractions to
-their underlying logical representations in Lean is that one can
+their underlying logical representations, at which point one can
-these use the machinery of logical reasoning to reason about set
+then use all the machinery of predicate logic, now well understood,
-theoretical propositions.
-If one likes to think in proof strategy
+to reason about propositions *in set theory*.
+If one likes to think
-terms, this one could be called proof "by the definition of," but
+in proof strategy terms, this one could be called proof "by the
-proof "by the underlying representation of" might be even better.
+definition of," though proof "by the underlying representation of"
+is probably a better term.

 ### Set Notations

 In the language of set theory, there are two especially
 common notations for represeting sets.
 They are *display*
-and *set comprehension* notation.
+and (set) *comprehension* notation.

 #### Display Notation